 On this page:

-In its release of the 2024 final rule for the Medicare Physician Fee Schedule (MPFS) for Part B services, CMS finalized an almost 3.4% decrease to the conversion factor (CF), which disproportionately impacts Medicare Part B payment for audiologists, SLPs, and all other Medicare provider groups that bill for services under the MPFS.
-This cut is primarily due to the expiration of the 2.5% payment adjustment to mitigate the impact of the 2023 cuts.
+In its release of the 2025 final rule for the Medicare Physician Fee Schedule (MPFS) for Part B services, CMS finalized a 2.83% decrease to the conversion factor (CF), which disproportionately impacts Medicare Part B payment for audiologists, SLPs, and all other Medicare provider groups that bill for services under the MPFS.
+This cut is primarily due to the expiration of the 2024 Congressional payment adjustment to mitigate the impact of the 2024 cuts.

-Audiologists and SLPs also face other annual Medicare cuts unrelated to the cut to the CF. These cuts, known as sequestration (2% reduction), and statutory "Pay-As-You-Go", or PAYGO, (4% reduction), could have resulted in over 10% in total cuts to overall Medicare payments when added to the CF reduction.
-Congress has acted to address some—but not all—of these cuts since 2021 by passing annual legislation that significantly reduced the cuts, including actions to mitigate the 2024 cuts through the initial 1.25% offset to the CF reduction, a waiver of the 4% PAYGO reduction, and the new 1.7% mitigation that begins on March 9, 2024.
-However, all of these actions to soften the cuts will expire at the end of 2024.
-Additional Congressional action is necessary to prevent or mitigate these cuts before 2025.
+Audiologists and SLPs also face other annual Medicare cuts unrelated to the cut to the CF. These cuts, known as sequestration (2% reduction), and statutory "Pay-As-You-Go", or PAYGO, (4% reduction), could have resulted in approximately 9% in total cuts to overall Medicare payments when added to the CF reduction.
+Congress has acted to address some—but not all—of these cuts since 2021 by passing annual legislation that significantly reduced the cuts.
+However, additional Congressional action is necessary to prevent or mitigate these cuts before 2025.

-For 2024, CMS estimated an overall 2% decrease in payment for audiology services and a 3% decrease for speech-language pathology services in addition to the adjustments outlined above.
-Before March 9, 2024, this meant that audiologists were experiencing at least a 7% total decrease in payment and SLPs an at least 8% total reduction decrease.
-After March 9, payment cuts should be reduced to about 5.3% for audiologists and 6.3% for SLPs.
+For 2025, CMS estimates an overall 0% decrease in payment for audiology and speech-language pathology services in addition to the adjustments outlined above.
 Keep in mind that the direct, cumulative impact of payment adjustments on individual clinicians or practices will vary depending on several factors, including locality-specific rates and the specific procedure codes billed.
-For additional information, please see ASHA's detailed analysis of the 2024 Medicare Fee Schedule.
-We will provide updated payment rates when CMS releases the new CF for use after March 9.
+For additional information, please see ASHA's detailed analysis of the 2025 Medicare Fee Schedule.

 The Medicare Part B payment cuts are the result of three separate statutory provisions designed to control federal spending.
 They are 1) budget neutrality, 2) statutory "Pay-As-You-Go" (PAYGO), and 3) sequestration.
 Advocacy by ASHA and other stakeholders helped lead to legislation postponing or mitigating these cuts since 2021.
 However, they will return in full in 2025 and will continue to be an annual issue without further Congressional action for both a short- and long-term fix.